Shao-Group/cmpsc465-fa20/assignment5/problem1/readme.md

 # Output

-One number in a line, the weight of the maximum weight compatible job subset.
+One number in a line, the total weight of the maximum weight compatible job subset.

 Your code should write the output to standard output (e.g. using functions `print` in Python and `cout/printf` in C++).